alto9/alto9.github.io/docs/kube9/vscode.md

 ### 👁️ Real-Time Visualization
 View pods, services, deployments, and other resources in real-time with an intuitive tree view interface.

-### 🔍 Context-Aware Analysis
+### 🔍 Resource Details
-Click any resource to get instant AI analysis.
-Understand why deployments fail, why pods consume high resources, and get actionable recommendations.
+Click any resource to get detailed information and analysis.
+Understand deployment status, pod health, resource consumption, and cluster state.

 ### 🔐 Privacy-First Design
 All cluster data stays local - your kubeconfig, resource names, and cluster information never leave your machine.
-The embedded AI agent runs entirely within VS Code.

 ### 🔄 ArgoCD Integration
 Seamless integration with ArgoCD for enhanced drift detection and GitOps visibility.